Turbinaria reniformis

 Turbinaria reniformis, commonly known as yellow scroll coral, is a species of colonial stony coral in the family Dendrophylliidae.
 It is native to the Indo-Pacific region.
-The International Union for Conservation of Nature has rated its conservation status as being "vulnerable".
+The International Union for Conservation of Nature has rated its conservation status as being "least concern".

 Description

 Turbinaria reniformis is a laminar species, forming horizontal plates or shallow chalices, and sometimes forming tiers.
 The corallites (skeletal cups in which the polyps sit) are widely separated and are only on the upper side of the plates.
 The corallites are 1.5 to 2 mm in diameter, have thick walls and are either sunk into the coenosteum (skeletal tissue) or are conical in shape.
 This coral has a distinct rim free of corallites, and is usually a yellowish-green colour.

 Distribution

 Turbinaria reniformis has a very wide distribution with a range extending from the Red Sea and the Gulf of Aden, through the Indian Ocean, the central Indo-Pacific, to northern Australia, southern Japan, the South China Sea and island groups in the West and Central Pacific.